yavorfingarov/Reprise/README.md

 2. Install the [Reprise NuGet package](https://www.nuget.org/packages/Reprise).

+3. Add `Reprise` as a global using.

-3. Modify your `Program.cs` to use Reprise.
+4. Modify your `Program.cs` to use Reprise.

 ```csharp
 var builder = WebApplication.CreateBuilder();